circleci/circleci-docs/jekyll/_cci2/ios-migrating-from-1-2.md

 ### Storing Artifacts, Test Results, and Diagnostic Files

-CircleCI 2.0 does not automatically collect artifacts in your builds, so if your build is generating files that you would like to access with the CircleCI application later on, you must explicitly collect those files with the `store_artifacts` step.
+CircleCI 2.0 does not automatically collect artifacts in your {% comment %} TODO: Job {% endcomment %}builds, so if your {% comment %} TODO: Job {% endcomment %}build is generating files that you would like to access with the CircleCI application later on, you must explicitly collect those files with the `store_artifacts` step.